lufelipe12/cryptocurrency-market-dacxi/README.md

 ### In this project i use Vue3, axios and animate.css as main tecnologies.

+This is my first project in Vue3, a lot of work has been done.
+I appreciate the opportunity to lean new tecnologies everyday and that's kind of challenge to me.

+This app depends on https://www.coingecko.com/en/api/ to work so if it's down problably it won't work, please check api status on https://www.coingecko.com/en/api/documentation.

+The code decisios was made to make easy to understand the files and to locate easily what something does and where the functionality is.
+I use a lot of setInterval to control requisitions and responses.
+It's not the best solution but i tried to make a functionality work.

+### ✅ Features

+- Updated Bitcoin, Ethereum, Cosmos, terra-luna and Dacxi prices
+- You can select date and time to show past prices.

+### Landing page:

 This template should help get you started developing with Vue 3.

 ## After cloning the project: